How should a first-time foreign visitor pay in China?

 Carry a physical card and small cash reserve for the first 48 hours.

-The latest source review adds official Alipay, WeChat Pay HK, UnionPay, and Weixin Pay references.
-The page uses them for stable payment-model facts while keeping app-screen details as live checks.
+Recent official Alipay, WeChat Pay HK, UnionPay, and Weixin Pay references clarify the payment model while keeping app-screen details as live checks.

 Ant Group / Alipay